 But the funding crisis looming for health care appears to be – to coin a phrase related to climate change – an “inconvenient truth.”

-Indeed, that phrase was used in 2012 to describe the approaching crisis, after the Conference Board of Canada, a non-profit organization, organized a Summit on Sustainable Heralth and Health care.
+Indeed, that phrase was used in 2012 to describe the approaching crisis, after the Conference Board of Canada, a non-profit organization, organized a Summit on Sustainable Health and Health care.
 The final report was titled, The Inconvenient Truths About Canadian Health Care, and included the following:

-“Rising health care costs and public funding for the existing system are limiting public investments in other areas that could make us a more effective, equitable, and successful society—particularly among and between generations.
+“Rising health care costs and public funding for the existing system are limiting public investments in other areas that could make us a more effective, equitable, and successful society–particularly among and between generations.
 Health care costs are rising toward 50 per cent of provincial budgets and are crowding out spending on other priorities.
-Interestingly, on the margin, health care services are not a major determinant of the health of a population – social and economic factors and resulting individual behaviours are the primary drivers.
+Interestingly, on the margin, health care services are not a major determinant of the health of a population – social and economic factors and resulting individual behaviors are the primary drivers.
 As such, an argument can be made that a dollar invested in improving the economic and social factors affecting population health has more impact than an additional dollar invested in our health care system – particularly when the system remains focused on the acute care aspect of health care.”

 It’s interesting to note life expectancy is higher in Canada than in the U.S. where it’s 76.3 years for men and 81.2 for women, for people born in 2015, according to the National Center for Health Statistics.
 That’s actually a slight drop from the year before.

-That clock continues to tick.
+The boomer clock continues to tick.
 Time is running out for the action needed to save Canada’s universal health-care system.